ericdequ/contechnews/data/blog/advanced_materials_and_techniques/biomimetic_materials_in_sustainable_building_design_a_new_frontier_in_the_construction_industry.md

 In conclusion, biomimetic materials hold a reservoir of potential for sustainable building design.
 A deep understanding of natural systems, combined with interdisciplinary collaboration, can pave the way for the next-gen sustainable architecture.

-Biomimicry encourages us to learn from nature's billions of years of research and development to create a greener, more sustainable future.
+Biomimicry encourages us to learn from Natures billions of years of research and development to create a greener, more sustainable future.